filebrowser/docs/configuration/custom-branding.md

     --branding.files "/abs/path/to/my/dir" \
     --branding.disableExternal
 ```
 Or can be set under 'Branding directory path' in **Settings → Global Settings**.
-If using Docker then remember to bind this directory, for example as `/home/username/containers/filebrowser/branding:/branding`
+{% hint style="info" %} If using Docker then remember to bind this directory, for example as `/home/username/containers/filebrowser/branding:/branding` {% endhint %}

 For custom icons to be recognised you need to create `img` and `img/icons` directories and place the svg in the `branding/img` directory:
 ![](https://user-images.githubusercontent.com/13610277/179242249-3d0554ab-508d-4533-8957-f3c38bb02258.png)